 Many consider attractiveness to be a subjective thing; after all, the attributes one person finds attractive are not necessarily the attributes someone else will find appealing.
 But there are actually scientific methods of attraction that provide great insight into who we're drawn to, and we share more of the same interests than you may initially realize.
 There has been ample research into how science can make you more attractive, most of it based on the biological drives we each possess, as well as the cultural norms and trends that capture the popular imagination at any specific time.
 Also, it doesn't hurt to find a dating app that is right for you.

 Ah, good ol' science: it's cured our diseases, taken us to the moon, and given us Bill Nye the Science Guy.
 Now, it's showing us ways to be more attractive.
 What can't science do?

-Read on to discover what science says about human attraction.
+Read on to discover how to make yourself more attractive, at least according to what science says about human attraction.

 It's long been said that there's nothing sexier than a sense of humor, and science may actually prove that assertion to be true.
 "If you weren't funny, you were definitely perceived as being less attractive, so that's a word of warning," said Daniel Doerksen, who led a research study on the effects of humor on attractiveness.

 The study found that while both sexes were drawn to funnier people, women were much more apt to find a guy sexy because of his sense of humor.
 In addition to the obviously pleasant effects of laughing and having a good time, a sense of humor can indicate other things as well.
 It suggests an ease and confidence in social situations, as well as enhanced intelligence.
 And those things are always attractive.

 When it comes to attractiveness, kindness plays a big role in who we are drawn to.
 A 2014 study concluded that those with positive personalities were found to have more attractive faces.
 "We find that 'what is good is beautiful,' with personality reflecting desired traits as facial attractiveness," the study states.